See our Information Sheet called: “Appeal Process – How to complete a SEND 35a”

 Appeal deadlines and mediation

 The law says you have to consider whether to enter mediation before you can register your appeal.
-This means you must ring the number the LA gives you (Global Mediation), talk to the mediation advisor and get a certificate from them saying you have done so.
+This means you must ring the number for Global Mediation who are the Independent mediation organisation that Surrey use.
+You then talk to the mediation advisor and get a certificate from them saying you have done so.
 This is normally emailed to you within 3 working days.

-Some people, who have not talked to their Case Officer about why they have refused assessment feel that mediation may help.
-Some also feel that mediation gives them more time to appeal (as mediation has to happen within 30 days and if it doesn’t then a certificate is issued after this time and again you have 30 days (1 month) after the date on the mediation certificate to appeal).
+Some people, who have not talked to the L-SPA (Learners-Single Point of Access) about why they have refused a needs assessment feel that mediation may help.
+Some parents also feel that mediation gives them more time to appeal (as mediation has to happen within 30 days and if it doesn’t then a certificate is issued after this time and again you have 30 days (1 month) after the date on the mediation certificate to appeal).

 Filling out the appeal form